 This device is a USB to RS232 adapter, that does not require a driver and does not install a virtual COM port.

-The device is electrically isolated, which means it can be connected without risk to an appliance powered on a different circuit.
-The Yocto-RS232 conforms to TIA/EIA-232-F standard (-5.5V and 5.5V output, and up to -25V... +25V as input).
+The device is electrically isolated, which means that it can be connected without risk to an appliance powered on a different circuit.
+The Yocto-RS232 conforms to the TIA/EIA-232-F standard (-5.5V and 5.5V output, and up to -25V... +25V as input).
 It is therefore compatible with all standard RS232 interfaces, but it cannot be wired directly to chips using logical CMOS/TTL levels.

 The RJ12 to DB9 adapter for bidirectional communication (including CTS/RTS) is included.